 If you have experienced harassment from your landlord, which of the following apply to your experience?
-(Select all that apply) Count Percent I have not experienced any harassment from my landlord 3,147 62% Landlord refusing to make necessary repairs or maintenance 984 20% Landlord's threats or intimidation 730 14% Landlord harassment related to unpaid rent 565 11% Landlord's unreasonable entry into my rental unit 464 9% Landlord's retaliation for reporting code violations or requesting repairs 418 8% Landlord shutting off utilities or services without notice 219 4% Landlord changing locks or restricting access to my rental unit 128 3%
+(Select all that apply) Count Percent I have not experienced any harassment from my landlord 3,147 62% Landlord refusing to make necessary repairs or maintenance 984 20% Landlord's threats or intimidation 730 14% Landlord harassment related to unpaid rent 565 11% Landlord's unreasonable entry into my rental unit 464 9% Landlord's retaliation for reporting code violations or requesting repairs 418 8% Landlord shutting off utilities or services without notice 219 4% Landlord changing locks or restricting access to my rental unit 24a.s. a shariffing residently decess to my remainding 128 3%